The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 8) Sunshine Duration

-As already stated, sunshine duration influences other weather elements, which can change the whole makeup of the weather conditions.
+As stated, sunshine duration influences other weather elements, which can change the overall makeup of the weather conditions.
 This ability makes it a more powerful and influential factor than you might think.

 Instrument For Measuring Sunshine

 Sunshine recorders, more specifically Campbell–Stokes recorders, are the instruments used to record sunshine duration.
-Campbell–Stokes recorders basically consist of a spherical lens that focuses sunlight on a specific type of tape to make its measurement.
+Campbell–Stokes recorders basically consist of a spherical lens that focuses sunlight onto a special recording card to measure sunshine duration.

 Conclusion

-There are smaller elements influencing the weather and climate as well but are not as impactful as the eight elements discussed in this post.
+There are smaller elements influencing the weather and climate as well, but they are not as impactful as the eight elements discussed in this post.

 Until next time, keep your eye on the weather!